Editorial standards

 When we get something wrong, we fix it inline and append a short correction note dated to when the fix shipped.
 Substantial corrections trigger a bumped last reviewed date on the page.
 We don't silently rewrite history.

 Spot something off?
-The Suggest an edit link at the bottom of every Academy article goes to the GitHub source, or email [email protected].
+The Suggest an edit link at the bottom of every Academy article opens a pre-filled email to [email protected].
+We read every one — corrections usually ship within 48 hours.

 Attribution